amd/ryzen-ai-documentation/docs/inst.rst

 .. code-block::

    cd ryzen-ai-sw-1.1\quicktest
-   python quicktest.py --ep ipu
+   python quicktest.py

-- The test runs an image classification model on the NPU using random number data.
-On a successful run, you will see an output similar to the one shown below:
+- The test runs a simple CNN model.
+On a successful run, you will see an output similar to the one shown below.
+This indicates that the model is running on NPU and the installation of the Ryzen AI Software was successful:

 .. code-block::